#1 Landlord Community

 North Dakota Eviction Laws: Notice Requirements, Process, and Timelines

-North Dakota handles evictions through District Court using proceedings governed by the North Dakota Century Code (NDCC) Chapter 33-06 (Forcible Entry and Detainer) and Chapter 47-16 (Landlord and Tenant).
-The state requires a 3-day notice for nonpayment of rent and has a streamlined process typical of less-populated states.
-North Dakota allows landlords to recover reasonable attorney’s fees in eviction cases.
+North Dakota handles evictions through District Court using summary proceedings governed by the North Dakota Century Code (NDCC) Chapter 47-32 (Eviction) and Chapter 47-16 (Leasing of Real Property).
+The state requires a 3-day notice for nonpayment of rent and has one of the most accelerated eviction processes in the country — hearings land 3 to 15 days after the summons, and counterclaims are sharply limited.
+North Dakota also allows landlords to recover reasonable attorney’s fees in eviction cases when the lease provides for them.
 Below you’ll find everything landlords need to know.

 North Dakota Eviction Laws